INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 - Certificate of registration, Russian/Kazakh, PDF from egov;

-- Licenses for medical/pharmaceutical activities with appendices for everything from egov;.
+- Licenses for medical/pharmaceutical activities with appendices for all from egov;

 - Charter, PDF format;

-- Details of the MO, full name of the director/chief physician in Word.
+- Medical organization details, full name of the director/chief physician in Word format.

 STEP 4

-After the package of documents prepared by you has been carefully studied and processed by our specialists, we will determine the final cost of services for conducting accreditation.
-This amount will be sent for approval directly to your management for approval.
+Once your prepared package of documents has been carefully reviewed and processed by our specialists, we will determine the final cost of accreditation services.
+This amount will be submitted directly to your management for approval.

 WHAT IS INCLUDED IN THE PRICE?

-The cost of accreditation is formed taking into account the experts' fees for 3-5 days of their work, including travel expenses and insurance, and also depends on the capacity of the medical organization (number of visits or beds), the presence of branches or separate buildings.
-The calculation also includes post-accreditation monitoring, information system support, taxes, fees and overhead costs, including wages, rent, office maintenance and software.
+The cost of accreditation is based on the expert's fees for 3-5 days of work, including travel expenses and insurance.
+It also depends on the medical facility's capacity (number of visits or beds), the presence of branches or separate buildings.
+The calculation also includes post-accreditation monitoring, information system support, taxes, fees, and overhead costs, including salaries, rent, office maintenance, and software.

 STEP 5

-CONCLUSION OF AN AGREEMENT OR LOGIN TO THE PORTAL
+CONCLUDING AN AGREEMENT OR LOGGING INTO THE PORTAL

-The conclusion of an agreement for the provision of accreditation services is carried out for private medical organizations directly.
-In relation to state medical organizations, the procedure for concluding an agreement is carried out through participation in the state procurement system, in accordance with current legislation
+For private medical organizations, contracts for the provision of accreditation services are concluded directly.
+For public medical organizations, the contracting process is carried out through participation in the public procurement system, in accordance with current legislation.

-DO YOU HAVE ANY QUESTIONS REMAINING ABOUT THE CONCLUSION OF THE AGREEMENT?
+DO YOU HAVE ANY QUESTIONS ABOUT CONCLUDING THE CONTRACT?

 STEP 6